KristyNerhaugen/what-is-the-weather/README.md

 ### Access the code via GitHub.
 Install how you would usually install from a GitHub repository.

 ## Usage
 ### Once fully functional, this application is to be used to see the current weather and five day forecast for any searched for city.
+For now, it only displays temperature, wind speed, and humidity.

 ### This image shows the deployed site:
 #### ![Screen Shot the Weather Dashboard](assets/images/screenshot.png)